kamil-kw/kamil_cv_1st_project/README.md

 * **Typography**

-As font of my choice was Poppins provided from [Google Fonts](https://fonts.google.com/) in case of lack of support for Poopins font I did set sans serif font as a backup.
+A font of my choice is Poppins provided by [Google Fonts](https://fonts.google.com/), as alternative font to Poopins, I used sans serif font.

 * **Background image**

-Used background image was taken from [Pexels](https://www.pexels.com/).
+The background image used in my project was taken from [Pexels](https://www.pexels.com/).

 * **Color**